BOM-98/project_1/README.md

 ### Features Left to Implement

--   I would have liked to connect the newsletter forms to an actual mailing list to enable users to receive new content on a regular basis.
-This would involve creating a backend database and APIs to collect and store the user information, in addition to integrating with a mailing software suce as MailChimp in order to email new subscribers.
+-   I would have liked to connect the newsletter forms to an actual mailing list to enable users to receive new content regularly.
+This would involve creating a backend database and APIs to collect and store the user information, in addition to integrating with mailing software such as MailChimp to email new subscribers.
 -  I would like to make a full blog editor where I can quickly add new blog pages with the same layout and style without having to manually create a new page by writing HTML and CSS.
 This would involve creating an admin page where I could write new articles and publish them to the site.
 Information on how to do this is provided in the following [link](https://dev.to/themodernweb/fullstack-how-to-create-a-working-blogging-website-with-pure-html-css-and-js-in-2021-9di.).

 ## Testing

-To ensure the site functions appropriately I conducted a number of tests.
-This includes HTML, CSS and Javascript testing.
+To ensure the site functions appropriately I conducted several tests.
+This includes HTML, CSS, and Javascript testing.

 ### Validator Testing